-A customer may also ask HMRC to confirm that we are aware that they have an overseas branch or PE in a particular state and that the income in question was paid to this branch or PE.
-Whilst HMRC does not feel such confirmation should be required in order for benefits to be granted under a DTA.
+A customer may also ask HMRC to confirm that we are aware that they have an overseas branch or PE in a particular state and that the income in question was paid to that branch or PE.
+HMRC does not consider such confirmation should be required in order for benefits to be granted under a DTA.
 Where exceptionally it is clear that it is the overseas tax authority that requires that confirmation, you should draft a side letter to the CoR in line with the guidance at INTM162150 and refer it to CTIS Business International, Foreign Profits Team.

 Note that HMRC will not, however, be able to issue a CoR if the DTA under which relief is to be claimed provides that the income has to be subject to tax in the UK and the UK resident is not in fact subject to UK tax on that income.

 A UK company for example might not be subject to UK tax on the income if it claims exemption under CTA09/S18A (INTM281010).
 An Officer would therefore need to check whether the DTA in question provides that the income has to be subject to tax and if so whether the income was indeed subject to tax (or if the income has yet to be paid, seek written confirmation from the company that the income will be subject to tax and that no election will be made under CTA09/S18A).